CENUSA: Russia's attack on the Odesa ports and the looming food crisis

 From one "war of attrition" to another

-In the autumn of 2022, Russia was using airstrikes to destroy critical energy infrastructure (bne IntelliNews, November 2022).
+In the autumn of 2022, Russia was using airstrikes to destroy critical energy infrastructure.
 The intention was to provoke a humanitarian and economic crisis that would undermine Ukraine's military offensive capabilities to liberate territories from Russian occupation.
 According to data from April 2023, material losses in the energy sector reached about $10bn, and the population with limited or no access to stable sources of energy reached $12mn people.
 The UN has estimated that the rehabilitation of the energy sector before the 2023/2024 winter season requires an expenditure of almost $1.2bn.
 The most affected is the electricity production sector.
 Additionally, the same sector suffers the consequences caused by the destruction of the Kakhovka hydroelectric dam (HPP) and the threat to the safety of the occupied Zaporizhzhia Nuclear Power Plant (NPP), which remains disconnected from the rest of the Ukrainian energy system.
 Russia has orchestrated that to distract Kyiv from the counter-offensive and increase the costs of the war for Ukraine and its supporters in the West.

 Before launching the attacks on the Odesite ports, the Russian side unilaterally abandoned the "grain agreement", which Turkey and the UN had negotiated between Ukraine and Russia.
 Established in July 2022, the agreement guaranteed the safe transportation of grain from Ukrainian-controlled ports in the Black Sea basin to global markets.
-The deadline to renew the agreement was July 17 (CNBC, July 2023), but Russia opposed it, making the extension conditional on the lifting of certain sanctions.
-The connection to the international banking payment system SWIFT of the subsidiary of Rosselkhozbank (Reuters, July 2023) and the removal of restrictions in the field of maritime transport, with reference to access to European ports, were among Russia's demands.
+The deadline to renew the agreement was July 17, but Russia opposed it, making the extension conditional on the lifting of certain sanctions.
+The connection to the international banking payment system SWIFT of the subsidiary of Rosselkhozbank and the removal of restrictions in the field of maritime transport, with reference to access to European ports, were among Russia's demands.
 Although Western sanctions create costs for Russia, their maintenance has not stopped agricultural exports from Russian producers.
 In addition, the UN identified a technical solution that would have allowed Rosselkhozbank to carry out financial transactions outside Swift, but Moscow rejected it.
 Therefore, the conditionality imposed by Russia was used as a political-diplomatic pretext for justifying its unilateral cancellation of the “grain agreement”.
 Thus, Russia removed the ports of the Odesa region from the indirect protection of the UN, exposing them to Russian attacks with missiles and drones.

 Russia is trying to capitalise on the combined effect of the destruction of Ukraine's agricultural production capacities, the fragile situation on the world agri-food market and natural cataclysms related to worsening climate change to fuel the debate on "peace at any price".
 Although Ukraine has many allies who support its counter-offensive, Russia is attempting to push the issue of peace on to the public and political agenda of the upcoming elections in the West, especially in the US, scheduled for 2024.